ozw1z5rd/oqtadrive/doc/install.md

 - *Optional*: In our *RaspberryPi* setup, the serial connection between *Arduino* and *Pi* is done via GPIO pins, not USB.
 This requires applying a small patch to the *avrdude* flash program ([details](https://siytek.com/raspberry-pi-gpio-arduino/)).
 This only has to be run once:

     `make patch_avrdude`

+    If in your setup, the *Arduino* board is connected via USB, you can skip this.

 - Now we're ready to compile & flash the firmware.
 Note that for this step it's important to specify the serial port device to which the adapter is connected.
 For the *Pi*, that's `/dev/ttyS0`.
 Compiling and flashing can again take quite a bit: